component-network/viewscript-server/README.md

 # ViewScript Server

-**ViewScript Server** is a package you can use to build a web app with Node.js and ViewScript code.
+**ViewScript Server** is a package you can use to build a web app with Node.js and ViewScript components.

 ## What is ViewScript?

-**ViewScript** is a superset of HTML for building web apps with components.
-It can be used for content management, static site generation, and server-side rendering.
+**ViewScript** is a system for building components with HTML and YAML files that have special syntax for processing data, imports, and plugins.
+You can use it for static content management, static site generation, and dynamic server-side rendering via an API.

-ViewScript is inspired by ideas from web components and Vue.js.

 It uses [`jsdom`](https://github.com/jsdom/jsdom) to parse and serialize ViewScript HTML templates.
-JSDOM provides a simulated DOM API that runs in Node.js.
+JSDOM provides a simulated web browser DOM API that runs in Node.js.

 It uses [`yaml`](https://github.com/eemeli/yaml) to parse ViewScript YAML settings.
-YAML is a superset of JSON that many people prefer to use for configuration files.
+YAML is compatible with JSON, but it has a syntax more like Python, and some people prefer it for configuration files.

 It uses [`postcss`](https://github.com/postcss/postcss) and [`tailwindcss`](https://github.com/tailwindlabs/tailwindcss) to support Tailwind CSS as an optional plugin.